SpiritsCreations/FiveM-Lore-Friendly-Pack/README.md

 sv_enforceGameBuild 3258 #mp2024_01 - Bottom Dollar Bounties
 ```

-_Currently there is an issue causing a FiveM Server Crash, I am looking into this, hopefully via the next update this issue should be ironed out, thanks for your patience! :)_

-_Update and V1.0 Release Coming Soon..._

-This Pack is currently a work in progress!

 A collection of **Lore-Friendly** vehicles from [GTA5-Mods](https://gta5-mods.com/).
 This pack features a mixture of add-on/replace aswell as tuning cars.
 Some also feature custom sounds, Custom sounds built into the FxManifest.
 * Only high quality models and sounds.
 * **Most** models run at <40 MiB of physical memory.